weburnit/php-oop/README.md

 # Basic PHP and Symfony 2.8 interview

 Dear candidate, please follow this readme and solve all questions.

-Before you can start please prepare you environemt.
+> Before you can start, you should should prepare your development environemt.

 **Using Symfony with Homestead/Vagrant**